dcs-liberation/dcs_liberation/docs/modding/fuel-consumption-measurement.md

 Level out and increase to cruise speed if needed.
-Liberation assumes 0.85 mach for supersonic aircraft, for subsonic aircraft it depends so pick something reasonable and note your descision in a comment in the file when done.
+Liberation assumes 0.85 mach for supersonic aircraft, for subsonic aircraft it depends so pick something reasonable and note your decision in a comment in the file when done.
 Maintain speed, heading, and altitude for a long distance (the longer the distance, the more accurate the result, but be careful to leave enough fuel for the final section).
 Once complete, note the distance traveled and the remaining fuel.